googleforgames/quilkin/docs/src/using.md

 [netcat with Quilkin quickstart](./quickstart-netcat.md).
 For more advanced usage, checkout the [`quilkin::Cli`] documentation.

+## File Based Configuration

+For use cases that utilise functionality such as:

+* A static set of Filters
+* Multiple static Endpoints
+* Static metadata on Endpoints

+Quilkin also provides a yaml based config file as well.
+See the [File Configuration](./file-configuration.md) documentation for details.

 ## Logging
 By default Quilkin will log `INFO` level events, you can change this by setting the `RUST_LOG` environment variable.
 See [`log` documentation][log-docs] for